A Riemannian Framework for Learning Reduced-order Lagrangian Dynamics: Experiments

 As a first \ac{rom} example, we consider a $16$-\ac{dof} pendulum.
 We ensure that the dynamics are reducible by constraining the motion of the last $12$-\ac{dof} as nonlinear combinations of the first $4$-\ac{dof}.
 As such, the high-dimensional pendulum is reducible to $4$ latent dimensions.

 \textbf{Learning High-Dimensional Dynamics.} We model the high-dimensional dynamics with our \ac{rolnn}.
 The parameters of the structure-preserving \ac{ae} and latent geometric \ac{lnn} are jointly trained via Riemannian optimization.
 We set the latent space dimension to $d=4$ and the exponential map basepoint to $\mathbf{I}$ (see App.~\ref{appendix:coupled:details} for implementation details).
 We consider models trained on acceleration data via~\eqref{eq:lossROM_acc}, and with multi-step integration using~\eqref{eq:lossROM_ode} with $H_{\text{train}}=8$.
 Fig.~\ref{fig:coupled_pend:pos_k25} shows the \ac{ae} reconstruction and \ac{rolnn} predictions ($H_{\text{test}}=25$) for selected \acp{dof} of a test trajectory.
 Average testing errors for different $H_{\text{test}}$ are reported in App.~\ref{appendix:coupled:latent_pred_horizon}.
 We observe that the \ac{rolnn} trained with multi-step integration consistently outperforms the \ac{rolnn} trained on accelerations, validating the importance of considering successive states during training.
 Moreover, we compare our \ac{rolnn} with full-order \acp{lnn} that directly learn high-dimensional dynamic parameters.
 As shown in Table~\ref{tab:coupled:acc_pred_comparison_ROM_FOM}, even the best-performing \ac{fom} produces prediction errors that are orders of magnitude higher than the \ac{rolnn} errors.
 Such erroneous acceleration predictions did not allow us to obtain stable velocity and position predictions.
+We also compare our models with the Lagrangian operator inference (L-OpInf)~\citep{sharma24}, and a variant of L-OpInf that uses the same linear projection method with a latent LNN for parameter identification~\citep{sharma24NN}.
+For fair comparisons, we replace the latent network used in~\citep{sharma24NN} by a geometric LNN trained with multi-step integration (see App.~\ref{appendix:coupled:architecture}).
+L-OpInf shows significantly higher errors than the RO-LNNs.
+While L-OpInf with LNN reaches lower errors, they still remain higher than for the similarly-trained RO-LNN (ODE), thus showcasing the limitations of linear subspaces.

 \textbf{Joint training.} It is important to emphasize that the quality of the \ac{ae}-reconstructed states is crucial for learning accurate dynamics.
 If the \ac{rom} cannot effectively capture the solution space of the \ac{fom}, the learned dynamics may systematically deviate from the ground truth.
 Here, we analyze the influence of the \ac{ae} on the overall performance of our \ac{rolnn}.
 Specifically, we compare our model with the joint training process with \emph{(1)} a \ac{rom} which sequentially trains the independent constrained \ac{ae} and latent \ac{lnn}, and \emph{(2)} a jointly-trained \ac{rom} that employs the overparametrization of~\citep{Otto2023MOR}, and thus overlooks the geometry of the biorthogonal \ac{ae} weights.
 All models are trained with $d=4$ via multi-step integration with $H_{\text{train}}=8$ and $\Delta t =10^{-3}\SI{}{\s}$.